team disquantified

 While metrics can provide valuable insights, they often fail to capture the full picture.
 Here are some key limitations:

-• Oversimplification: Numbers can reduce complex team dynamics into simplistic scores.
+• Oversimplification: Metrics can reduce complex team dynamics to simplistic scores.

-• Short-Term Focus: Metrics often emphasize immediate results over long-term growth and collaboration.
+• Short-Term Focus: They tend to prioritize immediate results over long-term growth and collaboration.

 • Misleading Indicators: A high output number might mask underlying issues like burnout or disengagement.